Internet-Draft Scheduling OAM YANG November 2024

 description

-"Choose the type of test.";
+"Choose the type of test.
+Pending to add the schema-mount solution";

 // Import OAM models from RFCs RFC8531, RFC8532 and RFC8533